• About

 Toum sauce is often served with chicken shish tawook, french fries, pita bread, or roasted vegetables.
 Let's also not forget how most Lebanese people slather "extra toum" in chicken shawarma wraps.

-This creamy sauce has a reputation to be complex because of the emulsification process.
-The step by step guide explains exactly how to make homemade toum and tips to get a fluffy garlic sauce.
+This creamy sauce has a reputation for being complex because of the emulsification process.
+The step-by-step guide explains exactly how to make homemade toum and tips to get a fluffy garlic sauce.

 Ingredients